Why Study Chemistry at Juniata?

 Interested in Chemistry?

-- Organic Chemistry: Juniata welcomes Dr. John Unger, previously of Pomona College, who joined department in the summer of 2012.
+- Physical Chemistry: Juniata welcomes Dr. William Ames, previously of Middlebury College, who joined department in the summer of 2013.

 Katie Houston '12, who is at the University of North Carolina at Chapel Hill, was awarded a National Science Foundation Graduate Research Fellowship